bash-bits/.github/.github/GOVERNANCE.md

 - No ability to nominate
 - May be revoked at any time by the Project Head

-**_Consulting Staff Members_** are usually brought in to work on or contribute to a specific part of a RedEyed project, often as a paid contractor.
+**_Consulting Staff Members_** are usually brought in to work on or contribute to a specific part of a Bash-Bits project, often as a paid contractor.

 A Consulting Staff Member may become a Project Staff Member through the usual nomination and voting procedures.